 About this document

 Databases versions with identified vulnerabilities that have the potential to affect the stability and integrity of the Compose platform will be required to upgrade with urgency.
-At the discovery of an identified vulnerability by Compose, the team will classify the vulnerability as Critical, High, or Low.
+At the discovery of an identified vulnerability by Compose, the team will classify the vulnerability as Critical, High, Medium, or Low.
 Account owners of databases running on Compose with identified Critical or High security vulnerabilities will be notified via account owner email of the deployment with the vulnerability and the classification of these vulnerabilities.

-Database versions with identified Critical or high security vulnerabilities will be immediately removed from any provisioning abilities.
+Database versions with identified Critical or High security vulnerabilities will be immediately removed from any provisioning abilities.
 Any backups which attempt a restore into a version with a security vulnerability will immediately upgrade to the latest version.